-The lack of media attention, combined with the negative representation of people with dementia, makes that the social environment of these children, consisting of relatives, friends, teachers, etc. might not have a realistic picture of the situation and therefore it can be harder for the children to receive understanding and support.
+The lack of media attention combined with negative representations of people with dementia results in the social environments of these children (consisting of relatives, friends, teachers, etc.) not necessarily having a realistic picture of the situation.
+It can therefore be harder for the children to access understanding and support.

-In some cases, the children did not use cancer to point out contrasts, but to point out similarities.
-Thamara stated that if her mother had breast cancer, she would probably feel her breast every day just like she tries to stay healthy in order not to get dementia.
-And Juliette pointed out that because her boyfriend had lost his father to cancer, he better understands her situation.
+In other cases, children drew on cancer to point out not contrasts but similarities.
+Thamara stated that if her mother had breast cancer she would probably check her own breast every day, just as she tries to stay healthy in order to avoid getting dementia in the future.
+Juliette pointed out that because her boyfriend had lost his father to cancer, he better understands her situation.

 Discussion

 In this article I have analysed the narratives of children of a parent with early-onset dementia in the Netherlands.
-I argue that as early-onset dementia is a relatively unknown condition, the children cannot relate to a broader cultural narrative in order to tell their story.
-Therefore, they construct their story by relating to culturally salient experiences of others.
-Their construction is shaped by three comparative processes: relating to children with healthy parents, relating to having a parent with late-onset dementia and to having a parent with another disease.
+I argued that because early-onset dementia is a relatively unknown condition, children struggle to relate to broader cultural narratives in order to tell their stories.
+As a result, they instead construct their stories by relating to culturally salient experiences of others.
+Their constructions are shaped by three comparative processes: relating to children with healthy parents, relating to having a parent with late-onset dementia, and relating to having a parent with another disease.

-Various scholars have pointed out how illness experiences are not only shaped by individual circumstances, but also by broader socio-cultural, structural and historical aspects.
+Various scholars have pointed out how illness experiences are only shaped by not only individual circumstances but also by broader socio-cultural, structural and historical context.
 To put it differently, “different illness experiences become available at different times” (Klawiter 2004: 845).
-In line with the argument of this article, Klawiter (2004) describes how a woman who was diagnosed with breast cancer in two different decades, experienced her illness.
-When that woman was first diagnosed in 1979 the broader context was characterised by the sovereign power of physicians, the isolation and disempowerment of patients, and the invisibility of women with breast cancer in the public domain and the absence of a group identity.
-In the 90s, when she was diagnosed for a second time, breast cancer had become a visible presence in the public domain, breast cancer survivors were seen as heroes rather than as victims, patients had access to education workshops and support group, were treated by a healthcare team consisting of a range of professionals.
+Klawiter (2004) describes how a woman who was diagnosed with breast cancer in two different decades experienced her illness.
+When the woman was first diagnosed in 1979, the broader context was characterised by the sovereign power of physicians, the isolation and disempowerment of patients, and the invisibility of women with breast cancer in the public domain (resulting in the absence of a group identity).
+In the 1990s, when she was diagnosed for a second time, breast cancer had become a visible presence in the public domain, breast cancer survivors were seen as heroes rather than as victims, and patients had access to education workshops and support groups and were treated by a healthcare team consisting of a range of professionals.
 “Instead of feeling isolated and powerless, as she had in 1979, Clara felt like the captain of a well-functioning team dedicated to aiding and assisting her treatment and recovery” (Klawiter 2004: 861).
-The broader socio-cultural context thus shaped her experiences and the terminology that was available to her.
+The broader socio-cultural context thus shaped both her experiences and the language and terminology that was available to her.

-Similarly, support groups can shape the illness experience by constructing a collective illness identity and giving patients a vocabulary to talk about their illness.
-This then forms the basis for individual identity work.
-Powers Koski (2014) demonstrates how in the case of eating disorder support groups constructing the condition as chronic, rooted in the self and uncontrollable, can have unanticipated and potentially adverse consequences for participants who take over this framing.
+Similarly, support groups can shape illness experiences by constructing a collective illness identity and giving patients a vocabulary with which to talk about their illness.
+This subsequently serves as the basis for individual identity work.
+Powers Koski (2014) has demonstrated in the case of eating disorder support groups that collective construction has significant power; when eating disorders were constructed as a chronic condition rooted in the self and uncontrollable, the framing was show to have unanticipated and potentially adverse consequences for participants who internalized it.
 Political discourse can also shape how groups of people are viewed.
 “Dementia, and further citizens living with dementia, is never simply a once and for all stabilised meaning” (Nedlung & North 2015: 131).
-Policy discourses are shaped by collective narratives and in turn shape these narratives.
+Policy discourses are shaped by collective narratives and in turn play a role in shaping these narratives.